lawrennd/old_talks/_mlss/deep-gaussian-processes.md

 ---
 title: Deep Gaussian Processes
 abstract: >
-  Classical machine learning and statistical approaches to learning, such as neural networks and linear regression, assume a parametric form for functions.
-Gaussian process models are an alternative approach that assumes a probabilistic prior over functions.
-This brings benefits, in that uncertainty of function estimation is sustained throughout inference, and some challenges: algorithms for fitting Gaussian processes tend to be more complex than parametric models.

-  In these sessions I will introduce Gaussian processes and explain why sustaining uncertainty is important.
-We’ll then look at some extensions of Gaussian process models, in particular composition of Gaussian processes, or deep Gaussian processes.
+  Gaussian process models provide a flexible, non-parametric approach to modelling that sustains uncertainty about the function.

+  However, computational demands and the joint Gaussian assumption make them inappropriate for some applications.
+In this talk we review low rank approximations for Gaussian processes and use stochastic process composition to create non-Gaussian processes.

+  We illustrate the models on simple regression tasks to give a sense of how uncertainty propagates through the model.
+We end will demonstrations on unsupervised learning of digits and motion capture data.
 ipynb: 2019-01-11-deep-gaussian-processes.ipynb
 reveal: 2019-01-11-deep-gaussian-processes.slides.html
 author: